-This recipe for Gluten Free Hot Cross Buns is so amazing, no one will know they are gluten free.
+This recipe for Gluten Free Hot Cross Buns is incredible!
+The real deal… No one will know they are gluten free and Coeliac-Friendly.
 Made with traditional fruit and spice, they are soft, fluffy, doughy Easter perfection.

 DON’T LOSE THIS RECIPE… PIN IT FOR LATER…